TRAVEL

 Please email us at info@richmondhillopengardens.org

-The e-ticket can be exchanged at St Matthias Church or at any participating garden, for a clearly labelled ticket/map to help you find your way around.
+The ticket voucher can be exchanged at St Matthias Church or at any participating garden, for a clearly labelled ticket/map to help you find your way around.
 You can start at any garden and visit in any order.Tickets will also be available on the day.
 Cashless payment is preferred and can be made at St Matthias Church or at some Gardens.
-Most other gardens will be able
+Some gardens will be able to take payment in cash.

-Richmond Hill Open Gardens 2022 would like to thank Lumley Insurance for their help with event insurance:We're one of the largest family-owned private client insurance brokers in the UK, offering a diverse selection of policies tailored to your individual requirements.
+Richmond Hill Open Gardens 2026 would like to thank Lumley Insurance for their help with event insurance:We're one of the largest family-owned private client insurance brokers in the UK, offering a diverse selection of policies tailored to your individual requirements.
 Offering high net worth insurance provided by market leading insurers, hand-picked by our directors for their comprehensive levels of cover and flexible approach.Whether you're looking for high value insurance to cover family heirlooms and fine art or antiques, or to protect and cover your holiday homes or estates, Lumley Insurance are here as your specialist insurance brokers.Please visit our website: www.lumleyinsurance.co.uk for more details.

 By train or tubeRichmond Hill Open Gardens is a short walk from Richmond Station and will be clearly signposted.Richmond is on the District Line, Overground and has mainline services to Waterloo.